Bryan Reynolds Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

+- The Cubs pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Cubs' 4.25 team ERA ranks 17th among all league pitching staffs.
+- The Cubs have the 16th-ranked team ERA among all MLB pitching staffs (4.23).

-- The Cubs give up the ninth-fewest home runs in baseball (142 total, 1.1 per game).
+- Cubs pitchers combine to give up 142 home runs (1.1 per game), the eighth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.